David Orchard

-David Orchard (born June 28, 1950) is a Canadian author and political figure, member of the Liberal Party of Canada, who was the Liberal Party candidate for the Saskatchewan riding of Desnethé—Missinippi—Churchill River in the 2008 federal election.
+David Orchard (born June 28, 1950) is a Canadian author and political figure, who was the Liberal Party candidate for the Saskatchewan riding of Desnethé—Missinippi—Churchill River in the 2008 federal election.

-Previously, Orchard was a member of the now defunct Progressive Conservative Party of Canada (PC Party), and opposed the party's merger with the Canadian Alliance to form the Conservative Party of Canada.
+As a member of the now defunct Progressive Conservative Party of Canada (PC Party), Orchard opposed the party's merger with the Canadian Alliance to form the Conservative Party of Canada.
 Orchard has never held political office in Canada, but has been involved in leadership conventions and other political activities.
 He is perhaps best known for his campaign to oppose the Canada–United States Free Trade Agreement.
 Orchard has become a prominent activist against the Canada-U.S. free trade agreement arguing it would weaken Canada's sovereignty and control of its resources.
 He also campaigned against the North American Free Trade Agreement (NAFTA), the proposed Free Trade Area of the Americas and the proposed Multilateral Agreement on Investment (MAI).

-Orchard is a fourth-generation organic grain farmer, and also the author of the bestselling book The Fight for Canada: Four Centuries of Resistance to American Expansionism.
+Orchard is a fourth-generation organic grain farmer and author of the bestselling book The Fight for Canada: Four Centuries of Resistance to American Expansionism.
 He was also a co-founder of CCAFT (Citizens Concerned About Free Trade) in 1985.

 Early life

 Orchard was born in Saskatoon, Saskatchewan.
-Educated in Borden, Orchard went on to study arts and science and then law at the University of Saskatchewan in nearby Saskatoon, although he did not graduate.
+Educated in Borden, he went on to study arts and science and then law at the University of Saskatchewan in nearby Saskatoon, although he did not graduate.
 He later studied French at Quebec City's Université Laval.
 Orchard is the fourth-generation on his family farm on which he has farmed organically for over 30 years.